 Chad Travel Warning

 The Department of State warns U.S. citizens of the risks of travel to Chad and recommends citizens avoid travel to eastern Chad and all border regions.
-The Embassy advises U.S. citizens to avoid public gathering spaces and locations frequented by expatriates, including markets, restaurants, bars, and places of worship.
-This Travel Warning replaces the Travel Warning for Chad dated April 15, 2014 to update U.S. citizens on the current security situation in Chad.
+Chad’s historically volatile security environment could deteriorate unexpectedly, particularly along the border areas.
+The ability of the U.S. Embassy to provide consular services is limited in remote and rural areas.
+U.S. citizens should take steps to mitigate the risk from violent crime, and maintain caution at public gathering spaces and locations frequented by foreigners, including markets, restaurants, bars, and places of worship.
+This Travel Warning replaces the Travel Warning for Chad dated June 30, 2014 to update U.S. citizens on the current security situation in Chad.

 All U.S. government personnel require authorization to travel to areas outside of the capital, N'Djamena, and may be subject to restrictions within the capital.
 As security situations warrant, the U.S. Embassy may periodically impose further travel restrictions, including curfews, on U.S. government personnel.
-While private U.S. citizens are not required to follow these practices, the Embassy will communicate them to U.S. citizens within the country.
-Private U.S. citizens are encouraged to carefully consider those restrictions and take similar precautions when making travel plans.
-All U.S. citizens should review security precautions and consider measures to mitigate exposure to violent crime and other threats.
+While private U.S. citizens are not required to follow these practices, U.S. citizens should consider taking similar precautions when making travel plans.
+Review security precautions and consider measures to mitigate exposure to violent crime and other threats.
 U.S. citizens residing in Chad should exercise caution throughout the country, especially at night.

 Medical services in Chad are limited.
-U.S. citizens entering Chad are strongly encouraged to verify their coverage extends to traveling within Chad – including medical evacuation – prior to arrival.
+U.S. citizens entering Chad are strongly encouraged to verify their medical coverage extends to traveling within Chad – including medical evacuation – prior to arrival.

-The U.S. Embassy is located on Avenue Felix Eboué in N’Djamena; the Embassy's mailing address is BP 413 N’Djamena Chad.
+U.S. citizens without Internet access may register directly with the U.S. Embassy in N’Djamena located on Avenue Felix Eboue in N’Djamena; the Embassy's mailing address is BP 413 N’Djamena Chad.
 Embassy telephone numbers are +(235) 2251-62-11, 2251-70-09, 2251-77-59, 2251-90-52, 2251-92-18, and 2251-92-33.
 For after-hours emergencies, U.S. citizens in Chad should call +235 6662-2100 and ask to speak with the duty officer.